Aviemore Medical Practice

 Although patients are registered with the practice as a whole, if a preference is requested for a particular individual, we will record that preference and endeavour to comply, provided such individuals perform in the desired service.

-If you live in the practice area and wish to register for NHS general medical services please drop into the Aviemore Health Centre and speak to the receptionist.
-You will need to bring two forms of ID (including 1 piece of photographic ID) to complete your registration.
+If you live in the practice area and wish to register for NHS general medical services please download a copy of our Registration and New Patient Health Check Form below.
+Once completed please email these back to our secure email firstname.lastname@example.org.
+You will need to email through one form of photographic ID and a proof of address (Utility Bill, Drivers Licence etc.) to complete your registration.

 When you register with us we think this is a good opportunity to discuss your health and get to know your medical problems and requirements if there are any.
-Health maintenance is important for all of us and to this end, newly registered patients are required to see one of our team for a Health Check.
+Health maintenance is important for all of us and to this end, newly registered patients are offered an initial appointment with one of our team for a Health Check.

 Our practice area is agreed with NHS Highland and covers Aviemore, Tomatin, Carrbridge, Kincraig, Feshiebridge, Boat of Garten, Glenmore and Coylumbridge.
 Whenever possible, we will try to accommodate temporary residents who are on holiday in any of these areas.